 Adverse changes in economic conditions have had, and may continue to have, a negative impact on our significant customers.
-Such changes cannot be predicted and their impacts may be severe, including such customers experiencing financial distress, filing for bankruptcy protection or insolvency, going out of business, or otherwise suffering disruptions in their businesses, which could in turn have a negative impact on our business.
+Such changes cannot be predicted, and their impacts may be severe, including such customers experiencing financial distress, filing for bankruptcy protection or insolvency, going out of business, or otherwise suffering disruptions in their businesses, which could in turn have a negative impact on our business.
 A disruption in the ability of our significant customers to access sources of liquidity could also cause serious disruptions or an overall deterioration of their businesses, which could lead to a significant reduction in their future orders of our products and the inability or failure on their part to meet their payment obligations to us, any of which could have a material adverse effect on our results of operations and financial position.
 Similarly, sustained adverse changes in market conditions for our significant customers' products, such as lower demand, lower prices or increased competition, could also reduce future orders of our products and have a material adverse effect on our results of operations and financial position.
-Our customers may experience financial distress, file for bankruptcy protection or insolvency, go out of business, or suffer disruptions in their businesses due to the outbreak of Covid-19 and associated government responses, and we expect an increase in our allowance for credit losses, which in each case could have a negative impact on our business, results of operations and financial condition.
+Our customers may experience financial distress, file for bankruptcy protection or insolvency, go out of business, or suffer disruptions in their businesses, and we expect an increase in our allowance for credit losses, which in each case could have a negative impact on our business, results of operations and financial condition.
 If low prices and weak margins prevail in the market for viscose staple fibre, or if prices for competing fibres in the textile industry such as cotton and polyester were to decrease significantly, our dissolving pulp business could be adversely affected.

-Such adverse changes could also lead to consolidation in the industries in which our significant customers participate, as evidenced by the current trend towards consolidation in the North American print, publishing and distribution industries.
+Such adverse changes could also lead to consolidation in the industries in which our significant customers participate.
 Such consolidation could increase our dependence on a few key customers, which could lead to less favourable terms and lower sales prices for our products.